evennia/evennia/docs/source/Setup/Config-Nginx.md

 ```
 This makes sure that evennia uses the correct URI for websocket connections.
 Setting `LOCKDOWN_MODE` on will also prevents any external connections directly to Evennia's ports, limiting it to connections through the nginx proxies.

-## SSL on telnet
+## Telnet SSL

 > This will proxy ALL telnet access through nginx!
-If you want players to connect directly to Evennia's telnet ports instead of going through nginx, leave `LOCKDOWN_MODE` off and use a different SSL implementation.
+If you want players to connect directly to Evennia's telnet ports instead of going through nginx, leave `LOCKDOWN_MODE` off and use a different SSL implementation, such as activating Evennia's internal telnet SSL port (see `settings.SSL_ENABLED` and `settings.SSL_PORTS` in  [default settings file](./Settings-Default.md)).

 If you've only used nginx for websites, telnet is slightly more complicated.
 You need to set up stream parameters in your primary configuration file, e.g. `/etc/nginx/nginx.conf` - which, at least in my case, was not there by default.

-I chose to parallel the `http` structure, so I could have `streams-available` conf files symlinked in `streams-enabled` the same as my sites.
+We chose to parallel the `http` structure, so to have `streams-available` conf files symlinked in `streams-enabled` the same as other sites.

 ```
 stream {